Life here is starting to slow down, but it’s definitely

 Ten things I won’t miss:

 1) The heat.
-I will absolutely not miss being constantly
+I will absolutely not miss being constantly covered in sweat.

 2) Being grabbed/touched/stared at by people all the time.